lmapii/practical-zephyr/02_devicetree_syntax/readme.md

 |  41   |  0x40029000  |    QSPI    |   QSPI   | External memory interface |
 |       |     ...      |            |          |                           |

 The _unit-address_ of each `uart` node matches its base address.
 The `reg` property seems to be some kind of value list enclosed in angle brackets `<...>`.
-The first value of the property matches the _unit-address_ and thus the base address of the UARTE instance, but the property also has a second value and thus provides more information than the _unit-address_ itself: Looking at the register map we can see that the second value `0x1000` matches the lengths of the address space that is reserved for each UARTE instance:
+The first value of the property matches the node's _unit-address_ and thus the base address of the UARTE instance, but the property also has a second value and thus provides more information than the _unit-address_ itself: Looking at the register map we can see that the second value `0x1000` matches the length of the address space that is reserved for each UARTE instance:

 - The base address of the `UARTE0` instance is `0x40002000`, followed by `SPIM0` at `0x40003000`.
 - The base address of the `UARTE1` instance is `0x40028000`, followed by `QSPI` at `0x40029000`.